-6 Specific Guidance for Fortran
+6 Specific guidance for Fortran

 6.1 General

 What about static analysis tools for Fortran?
 This document says nothing about static analysis other than the compiler.

 This clause contains specific advice for Fortran about the possible presence of vulnerabilities as described in 24772-1 and provides specific guidance on how to avoid them in Fortran program code.
 This section mirrors 24772-1 clause 6.
 For example, the vulnerability “Type System [IHN]” that is found in 6.2 of 24772-1, is addressed with Fortran-specific guidance in clause 6.2 in this document.